 Radiant Shimmering Light: A Novel

-A sharply funny and wise debut novel about female friendship, the face we show the world online and letting your own light shine, from the Scotiabank Giller Prize–shortlisted author of This Cake Is for the Party
+A sharply funny and wise debut novel about female friendship, the face we show the world online, and being a spiritual girl in a material world, from the Scotiabank Giller Prize–shortlisted author of This Cake Is for the Party

 When Eleven comes to town as part of her sales tour, she offers Lilian a place at the Temple, her Manhattan office.
 Despite twenty years of silence, Eleven welcomes her long-lost cousin with open arms, and the two women begin a new relationship.